 Mobility and accessibility are key to delivering solutions for a climate-resilient future, built on 100 percent renewable energy.
-They are the foundation for the creation of attractive, sustainable cities, based on health, equality and improved life quality.
+They provide the foundation for the creation of attractive, sustainable cities, based on health, equality and improved life quality.

-By recognizing their own capacity, and amplifying it through partnerships, cities around the globe can share leadership for global sustainability.
+Cities around the globe can share leadership for global sustainability.

 The majority of future urban growth will take place in medium-sized, fast-growing cities.
 Sharing best practices among the vast number of these fast-growing cities is vital.

 By sharing experiences that acknowledge similarities and differences, cities around the world can accelerate their own sustainability initiatives while serving as powerful examples that others can learn from.

 Strong partnerships offer local governments the opportunity to amplify their own capacity, and to share leadership for global sustainability.

 When the whole world proved that nothing can silence the call to protect nature & people

 March 28, 20:30 - your time